pyeventsourcing/eventsourcing/docs/topics/persistence.rst

     except TypeError as e:
         assert e.args[0] == (
-            "Object of type <class 'datetime.date'> is not serializable. " "Please register a custom transcoding for this type."
+            "Object of type <class 'datetime.date'> is not serializable. " "Please define and register a custom transcoding for this type."
         )
     else:
         raise AssertionError("TypeError not raised")